 These two Giraffes are creating an arch for a baby Zebra in the African Savannah photograph.
 The right Giraffe waits patiently for its mate to catch up from the left.
 At the same time, the Zebra foal waits for its mom to catch up from the right.
 The mother, not in this photograph, is grazing peacefully further to the right.
 In the distance, dramatic storm clouds are forming above the desert landscape.
+Indeed, a beautiful black and white photograph of African animals.
+The Giraffes act like the Guards of Honor.

 How A Pair Of Giraffes Create An Arch